 Table Store allows one Alibaba Cloud account to create up to 10 instances, and up to 64 tables can be created within each instance.
-If more instances or tables are needed, open a ticket.

 Naming rule

 The name of each instance is unique within each region.
 You can create instances of the same names across different service regions.
 Naming rule for each instance must: